afbjorklund/nerdctl-toolbox/README.md

 `nerdbox shell`

-To remove the toolbox container but not volume:
+To remove the toolbox container but not the volume:

 `nerdbox remove`

-To list existing toolbox images and containers:
+To list the existing toolbox images and containers:

 `nerdbox list`